cheshire137/good-audible-story-sync/README.md

 bin/good-audible-story-sync
 ```

 You will be prompted to log in to Audible and Storygraph.
-The tool saves your login credentials in
+The tool saves your encrypted login
-an encrypted file and stores the encryption key in the macOS keychain, under the name
+credentials in a SQLite database and stores the encryption key in the macOS keychain, under the name
 'good_audible_story_sync_encryption_key'.

 After signing into Audible, it will create a new device that you can see on your Amazon